williamtorberntsson/xplanegui/README.md

 - X-plane
 - Front-End
 - Back-End
-- JoyToKey (required if navigating with throttle)
+- JoyToKey or equivalent software (required if navigating with throttle)

 #### Back-end
 Start the python server `server.py`